medic/cht-docs/content/en/apps/guides/forms/uhc-mode.md

 ### Forms

-Next you need to indicate which forms should be included in the calculation of the date last visited.
+Indicate which forms should be included in the calculation of the date last visited.
 You can use forms at the person or household level.
-A field called `visited_contact_uuid` needs to be added to forms used to track visits.
-This should be a calculate field that contains the household (clinic level place) UUID of the visited contact.
-Make sure this is a top-level field (not in any group and should be in `doc.fields.visited_contact_uuid` when the form is submitted.
+Add the `visited_contact_uuid` field to forms to track visits.
+This should be a `calculate` field that contains the household (clinic level place) UUID of the visited contact.
+Ensure this is a top-level field (not in any group) and should be in `doc.fields.visited_contact_uuid` when the form is submitted.

 ### Settings